Maasai Cricket Warriors

-Captained by Sonyanga Ole Ngais, it is the only and the first cricket team formed in the history of Maasai community.
+Captained by Sonyanga Ole Ngais, it is the only and the first cricket team formed in the history of the Maasai community.
 The tribe is known for lion hunting, a rite of coming of age.
 They left hunting after learning cricket.

 Background

 The MCW was originally introduced to cricket by Aliya Bauer, a South African primatologist.
 Bauer noticed the group when she was conducting research in Il Polei village.
-She purchased equipments and taught them cricket.
+She purchased equipment and taught them cricket.
 The semi-nomadic group found the game interesting after realising it looks similar to their traditional hunting and spear-throwing.

 In 2012, they moved to Mombasa where they learnt cricket at the Legends Cricket Nursery under the coaching of Steve Tikolo, Thomas Odoyo, and Jimmy Kamande.
 Their participation in 2013 Last Man Stands championship, London caught attention of their elders (head of Maasai tribe) that subsequently became a subject of discussion with elders about women's rights in Kenya.

 In 2017 the MCW also appeared in an awareness campaign for the protection of the northern white rhinoceros after it participated in a charity cricket tournament, Last male Standing Rhino Cup against the British Army Training Unit Kenya cricket team.